 ASRS Certificate of Coverage and Evidence of Coverage

-- Non-Medicare Choice and Navigate Plans Certificate of Coverage (COC) and Summary of Benefits, visit ASRS website here
+- Non-Medicare Choice Plans and Summary of Benefits and Coverage (SBC) and Uniform Glossary, visit ASRS website here

 - Medicare Group Medicare Advantage HMO plan Evidence of Coverage (EOC) (be sure to select the PSPRS plan) and the Medicare Senior Supplement plan Certificate of Coverage (COC), visit ASRS website here

 Timeframe to Make Elections Under Option 3